SakaTanai/web-scraper/README.md

 A web scraper that I am working on as a hobby project.

-## Current version: Version 0.5 - Phase 1
+## Current version: Version 1 - Phase 1 Finished

 ### Phase 1: